devonconnelly/OOP244-Works/readme.md

 #### Quantity
 An integer value for the stock number of the `Item`.  (number of items in the shop)
 #### diaplayType
-An integer flag that can be either `POS_LIST` to display the Item in List mode or `POS_FROM` to display the Item in Form mode.
+An integer flag that can be either `POS_LIST` to display the Item in List mode or `POS_FORM` to display the Item in Form mode.

 ### Protect Attribute
 #### Error State